broadinstitute/warp/website/docs/Best_practices/GC_cost_optimization.md

 Keep in mind there might be scenarios where splitting out more intensive bash operations might make sense.
 For example, if your bash operations are time intensive and your tool is not very reliable, you might want to save the outputs of your bash functions before moving on to running the tool.
 In this case, it would make sense to keep the bash commands and your tool in separate WDL tasks to avoid rerunning them both.

 Similarly, there are exceptions to modularization of tools.
 For example, if you're working with a lot of intermediate files, it might make sense to string two tools together in a single task if it helps avoid costly egress.
-Always keep in mind the reliability of your tools and remember that these tips are guidelines, not hard rules.
+Always keep in mind timing and the reliability of your tools; remember that these tips are guidelines, not hard rules.

 ## Tip 3: Avoid input/output timing costs (moving and loading lots of files)